SAF Learning

 Return to Webinar (live or archived)

 Once you are registered for the webinar, access this webinar within your MY DASHBOARD.
-The webinar will be accessible within the general listing of registered items of YOUR DASHBOARD.
+Prior to the start time, the webinar will be listed under "Upcoming Live Events."
+Following the end of the webinar, the webinar will be accessible within the general listing of registered items of YOUR DASHBOARD.
+The archived webinar will be available for 1 year following its live air date.

 Webinar Resources